-Total on-ground cost is a component of the financial settlements offset calculation.
+Total on-ground cost is a component of the Financial Settlements Offset Calculation Methodology.

 Total on-ground section cost is an interim (sub-total) result (for a section) in the calculation of total on-ground cost.

 Note: Near threatened animals and plants are only applicable to assessments under State Code 16 (Native vegetation clearing) of the SDAPs of the Planning Act 2016.